Activity ideas

 - Help volunteer at an animal shelter (if allowed, as some will not allow minors to volunteer)

-- Make cat toys for the animal shelter – check to see if they can accept homemade toys.
+- Make toys for the animal shelter – check to see if they can accept homemade toys.

 - Raise money or collect items needed for an animal shelter’s wish list